A decent cover letter can make all the difference when trying to get noticed by would-be employers. Here’s our guide to getting it right

 Keep it simple.
 “You should keep your cover letter to the point,” says Abigail Webb from the Witham branch.
 “Cover letters should never be more than one page and shouldn’t just repeat the information that’s on your CV.
 Include an introductory paragraph to grab the recruiter’s attention, two or three bullet points highlighting your most notable achievements and a closing paragraph stating clearly why you’re interested in the job.
 That’ll be just enough to pique the reader’s interest, without bombarding them with unnecessary information.”

 Think about the role.
-“Tailor your cover letter for each application, highlighting skills that are especially relevant to that role,” says Joe Grimmer from the Ipswich office.
+“Tailor your cover letter for each application, highlighting skills that are especially relevant to that role,” says Daniel Waters from the Ipswich office.
 “You should also include a specific mention of why you want to work for that company in particular, perhaps by referencing awards it has won or notable achievements from the last few years.
 Make it seem as though you’re interested in the company for an ideological reason, rather than just your monthly pay cheque.
 That way, you’ll give the recruiter a reason to follow up your application.”

 Show don’t tell.
 “The cover letter is your Dragon’s Den moment, so provide evidence or examples of your achievements to turn the recruiter’s head,” says Abigail Webb from the Witham office.
 “No one trusts abstract assertions of another person’s quality.
 But they will be persuaded by hard facts.”